andresromerodev/dot/README.md

-# config
+# dot
-.dot files and configs for setting up new machines.
+.dot files and configs for setting up new environments.